Environmental Justice Ministry

 Exclusive signup code UUCHURCH for $15 off the first box

 At its 2020 Spring Congregational meeting, UUCA members voted to have the justice ministry focus on environmental issues.
-We have EJM committee meetings the fourth Sundays of alternate months at 1:00pm in person & on Zoom.
+We have EJM committee meetings second Sundays of alternate months at 1:00pm in person & on Zoom.
 You can also follow the UUCA EJM on Facebook and Twitter for relevant news articles and local events.
 Thanks!

 Green Sanctuary 2030